 Please read these important changes regarding the waterpark due to COVID 19.

-Since 2012 HWS has been offering an all-day pass within and out privileges.
-This year we will be operating things differently in regards to the guidelines of the province.
-HWS will be offering three 2 hour passes throughout the day.
-We are only able to sell up to 50 tickets totals per 2-hour slot.
-See all info below.
+Since 2012 HWS has been offering an all-day pass with in and out privileges.
+This year we will be operating things differently in regards to the new province guideline.
+HWS will be offering three 2 hour time slots.

 What time does the water park open, and what time slots do you have?